-Campus residence life is an important part of the college experience.
-On-campus living is much more than simply a convenience to students.
+Campus residence life is an important part of the college experience, and on-campus living is much more than simply a convenience to students.
 Students living in a community of fellow students are positively influenced with regard to retention, personal growth and development, participation in extra-curricular activities, and overall successful adaptation to the college experience.
 ABAC requires all freshmen to live on campus unless they meet one of the following criteria:

-- Earned a minimum of 30 semester hours of collegiate level credit after high school graduation and have satisfied Learning Support requirements, - Living with and commuting daily from the legal residence of a parent, legal guardian, or grandparent within a 50-mile radius of Tifton, - Married, - Single parent, - 21 years of age prior to September 1 of the academic year, or - Enroll only in courses online or on the Moultrie, Bainbridge, Blakely, or Donalsonville sites.
+- Earned a minimum of 30 semester hours of collegiate-level credit after high school graduation and have satisfied Learning Support requirements, - Living with and commuting daily from the legal residence of a parent, legal guardian, or grandparent within a 50-mile radius of Tifton, - Married, - Single parent, - 21 years of age before September 1 of the academic year, or - Enroll only in courses online or on the Bainbridge site.